 As news spread of coronavirus invisibly crossing international borders at an alarming rate, AdvantageGo’s senior leadership team immediately understood the gravity of the situation and executed on our Business Continuity plan (BCP) without delay.

 Ensuring the wellbeing of our people was our priority, and like thousands of companies worldwide, AdvantageGo’s employees based in India and the UK are now working from home.
-As an IT organization, we were well-equipped to smoothly switch to remote working and with no disruption to our customer service.
+As commercial insurance software providers and an IT organization, we were well-equipped to smoothly switch to remote working and with no disruption to our customer service.
 Over 90% of our global workforce had worked from home in the past, which meant that we were able to quickly transition to remote working.

 All of our global teams have the ability to work from home with the relevant software and collaboration tools to access the necessary environments required to continue to provide the same high level of customer support, without disruption.